kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 In the [quickstart](/docs/{{ page.version }}/quickstart/kubernetes-demo/), traffic was only able to get in the mesh by port-forwarding to an instance of an app inside the mesh.
-This is not something that can be used in production and you need to set up a gateway to receive traffic external to the mesh.
+In production you typically set up a gateway to receive traffic external to the mesh.
-In this guide you will add a gateway in front of the demo-app service to expose it publicly.
+In this guide you will add [a built-in gateway](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin/) in front of the demo-app service and expose it publicly.

 {% mermaid %}
 ---